Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.v2.md

 For this version of DTDL, the context is exactly *dtmi:dtdl:context;2*.

-Additional context specifiers may also be included, in particular to import definitions for [language extensions](#language-extensions).
+Additional context specifiers may also be included, in particular to import definitions for [language extensions](#language-extensions) into the model.
 However, the DTDL context must always be first in the ordered list of context specifiers, with any other contexts listed subsequently.

 ### Undefined co-types and properties